 In this guide, we’ll walk through how to set up the FTP connection in Acctivate.
 We’ll use settings for connecting to an SPS Commerce server, simply because it is the most common FTP server we work with at Acctivate.

-First, open configuration manager and open the EDI folder.
+First, open the configuration manager and open the EDI folder.
 In this case, we’re going to set up the FTP connection at the <system> level.
 However, if you have specific FTP servers for certain trading partners, you can repeat the steps in this guide to connect to them individually.

 Once you’ve clicked on <system> from the list, expand the “Hide Advanced” option and click on the “FTP Options” tab.